valerianebxl/github.io/README.md

 - 👋 Hi, I’m @valerianebxl
-- 👀 I’m interested in everything
+- 👀 I’m interested in many thing
-- 🌱 I’m currently learning NLP
+- 🌱 I’m currently learning NLP with python ✨

 <!---
 valerianebxl/valerianebxl is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.